Swart-lab/pogigwasc/README.md

  2. simplistic UGA-cleaning in `src/main/java/de/vetter/simple`

 The second one is more a programming sketch, the first will be explained in slightly more detail:

 Directly in `src/main/java/de/vetter/masterthesis`, most relevant classes for gene-prediction are found, in particular, the main-class `App` with the `main`-method that defines what happens, when the program is run (cf. pom.xml).
- - `ModelParameters` is used top load and query the model-parameters from an external file
+ - `ModelParameters` is used to load and query the model-parameters from an external file
  - `Viterbi` and `ViterbiSeed` implement the viterbi-algorithm
  - `GHMM` implements GHMMs
  - `Pair` and `GFFFeature` are very small and trivial (implementing a pair, and being an enum for writing GFF3-files)
  - The folder/subpackage `states/` contains the implementations of the states: These take care of emission probabilities and enumerating valid emission lengths

 The Classes are documented in more detail in their respective files.
 Tests are found in `src/test/java/de/vetter/masterthesis`, where running `AllTests` runs all tests.